sina-sec/Best-repository-for-helm/Redis/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `my-release`: you can change `my-release` to any specific name for your project
 ```console
 $ helm repo add my-repo https://charts.bitnami.com/bitnami
 $ helm install my-release my-repo/redis